Kirk Cousins Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Season Stats

+- Cousins has thrown for 2,140 yards (267.5 ypg) to lead Minnesota, completing 68.2% of his passes and tossing 16 touchdown passes and two interceptions this season.

-- He's added 76 rushing yards on 12 carries and one rushing touchdown, averaging 9.5 yards per game.
+- He's also contributed in the ground game, with 76 rushing yards (9.5 ypg) on 12 carries with one rushing touchdown.

-- The Vikings have thrown the ball in 58.2% of their plays from scrimmage this year while staying on the ground 41.8% of the time.
+- The Vikings have thrown the football in 58.2% of their plays from scrimmage this year while running the ball 41.8% of the time.
 This offensive attack ranks 18th in the NFL in points scored.

-- Cousins accounts for 50.7% of his team's red zone plays, with 34 of his 302 pass attempts coming from inside the opponent's 20-yard line.
+- Cousins has attempted 34 of his 302 passes in the red zone, accounting for 50.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Cousins' matchup with the Chargers.